 In this week’s Great Outdoors, Brian Jennings takes us on a special ride through the woods with some help from four-legged friends.

 Thank you Rachael and Nick at Oregon Trail of Dreams.
 The organization also has an adoption program for their dogs.
 When a dog reaches eight years of age, they become eligible for adoption and you can contact the Oregon Trail of Dreams for further information.

-A special thanks to our Great Outdoors sponsor, Camp Abbot Trading Company in Sunriver, for giving us the time and resources to explore the lakes, rivers and mountains across our beautiful state every Wednesday night and Thursday afternoon on Central Oregon Daily.
+A special thanks to our Great Outdoors sponsor, Parr Lumber, for giving us the time and resources to explore the lakes, rivers and mountains across our beautiful state every Wednesday night.

 What are you doing this weekend?
 We hit the road to explore this amazing state that we call home.

 A visit to the Oregon Coast can mean walking along the beach, building sand castles or whale watching, but for some folks, it can mean improving your skills in the kitchen.
 In this week’s Destination Oregon, Dave Jones takes us to the Lincoln City Culinary Center.